 The Azusa Street revival was undoubtedly the most significant of the early twentieth century revival centers in America that were formative in the process of creating a distinct Pentecostal identity.
 Azusa Street was also the main cause for the rapid internationalizing of American Pentecostalism.
-But there were other similar movements at this time and even earlier, the most noteworthy of which was the Mukti (“Salvation”) revival in India (1905-07) under the famous Brahmin Christian woman Pandita Ramabai at her Mukti Mission near Pune.
-This revival lasted for a year and a half and resulted in 1,100 baptisms at Ramabai’s school, confessions of sins and repentances, prolonged prayer meetings and the witnessing of some seven hundred of these young women in teams into the surrounding areas, about a hundred going out daily and sometimes for as long as a month at a time.
+But there were other similar movements at this time and even earlier, the most noteworthy of which was the Mukti (“Salvation”) revival in India (1905–7) under the famous Brahmin Christian woman Pandita Ramabai at her Mukti Mission near Pune.
+This revival lasted for a year and a half and resulted in 1,100 baptisms at Ramabai’s school, confessions of sins and repentances, prolonged prayer meetings, and the witnessing of some seven hundred of these young women in teams into the surrounding areas, about a hundred going out daily and sometimes for as long as a month at a time.
 Ramabai formed what she called a “Bible school” of two hundred young women to pray in groups called “Praying Bands” and to be trained in witnessing to their faith.
 The Praying Bands spread the revival wherever they went and some remarkable healings were reported.

 This revival, in which these women also spoke in tongues before they had any knowledge of such occurrences at Azusa Street and elsewhere, had at least four far-reaching consequences.
-First, it is clear that Frank Bartleman, William Seymour (African American leader of the Azusa Street revival) and other writers in the revival’s periodical The Apostolic Faith saw the Indian revival as a precedent to the one in which they were involved—a sort of prototype, earlier Pentecostal revival that they thought had become “full-grown” in Los Angeles.
+First, it is clear that Frank Bartleman, William Seymour (the African American leader of the Azusa Street revival), and other writers in the revival’s periodical The Apostolic Faith saw the Indian revival as a precedent to the one in which they were involved—a sort of prototype, earlier Pentecostal revival that they thought had become “full-grown” in Los Angeles.
 It is more likely, however, that Mukti and Azusa Street were simultaneous rather than sequential events in a general period of revival in the evangelical world accompanying the beginning of the century.

 Second, women played a more prominent role in the Indian revival than in the American one—although by this I do not want to minimize the very significant role of women leaders in both the Azusa Street revival and in the early American missionary movement that issued from it.
-But the fact that Ramabai was an Indian woman who resisted both patriarchal oppression in India, and western domination in Christianity and was attracted to what a biographer calls “the gender-egalitarian impulse of Christianity,” was even more significant.
+But the fact that Ramabai was an Indian woman who resisted both patriarchal oppression in India and western domination in Christianity and was attracted to what a biographer calls “the gender-egalitarian impulse of Christianity,” was even more significant.
 Or as her assistant Minnie Abrams put it, Ramabai was “demonstrating to her countrymen that women have powers and capabilities which they have not permitted them to cultivate.”
-The Mukti revival was pre-eminently a revival among women and led by women, motivating and empowering those who had really been marginalized and cast out by society.
+The Mukti revival was preeminently a revival among women and led by women, motivating and empowering those who had really been marginalized and cast out by society.
 This was another case of Pentecostalism’s early social activism, empowering the marginalized and oppressed for service and bestowing dignity on women.
 In this the Mukti revival and Ramabai herself were pioneers within global Christianity and without precedent.
 This was to result in an unparalleled missionary outreach of Indian Christians into surrounding areas and further abroad.
 As one periodical observed, Ramabai’s “Praying Bands” of young women were going “in every direction to scatter the fire that has filled their own souls” and the result was that “many parts of India are hearing of the true and living God.”
-A relatively untold story is that of how these women were an essential part of the early spread of Pentecostalism in north India.
+A relatively untold story is that of how these women were an essential part of the early spread of Pentecostalism in northern India.